Service Through the Judicial System

 - CIT positions at for-profit camps

-Charity Walks.
 Each charity walk is assigned a specific number of service hours for completing the walk, provided the student solicits pledges.
 Walking in solidarity without raising money for the cause will not earn hours.
 In addition, extra hours may be earned by fund-raising; for every 10 pledges or $100 (whichever works more to the student’s benefit) raised, a student earns an extra half-hour of service.
-Copies of the pledge sheets or pictures of you web page will serve as verification, and the regular forms must be completed.
+Copies of the pledge sheets or pictures of your web page will serve as verification, and the regular forms must be completed.